collinfeight5/Advanced-Lane-Finding/README.md

 ![alt text][image1]

-and this for an image of the car on the road: Note the circled locations compared to the inital image
+and this for an image of the car on the road: Note the circled locations are the major source of noticable difference.

 ![alt text][image2]

 ### Step 3.
 The code for the following step is contained in lines 92-118.